carlyzhong/Kinnect_API/README.md

 GET /api/articles?topic=coding&sort_by=created_at&order=ASC
 ```

-For full details and example responses, check the `/api` endpoint.
+For full details and example responses, check the `/api` endpoint. -->

-## Database Schema (stay tune. this is under progress)